securityfirst/tent-content/contents_en/tools/tor-for-mac-os-x/tor-for-mac-os-x.md

 [Difficulty]: # (Beginner)
 [Order]: # (0)

-# TOR FOR MAC TOOL GUIDE
+# TOR FOR MACOS TOOL GUIDE

-## Tor for Mac Tool Guide
+## Tor for macOS Tool Guide

 **Lesson to read: [The Internet](umbrella://lesson/the-internet)**
-**This guide outlines how to use the [Tor Browser Bundle](https://www.torproject.org/projects/torbrowser.html.en) on Mac.****Computer requirements:** An internet connection, a computer running Mac OS X
+**This guide outlines how to use the [Tor Browser Bundle](https://www.torproject.org/projects/torbrowser.html.en) on Mac.****Computer requirements:** An internet connection, a computer running macOS
 **Version used in this guide:** Tor Browser Bundle: 3.6.2
 **License:** Free Software; mix of Free Software licenses
 **Level:** Intermediate